#IWD2020: Same shit different century but with one big win

 Women were silo-ed even further by the "having it all" initiative, which translates into "doing it all, or managing it all" And still there were no great results, other than high levels of burnout.
 We found that second generation discrimination or unconscious bias makes us all closed to change.
 Two days ago research from 75 countries told us that 90% of people exhibit gender bias against women.
 Women are still "leaning in," some say to the point we were almost horizontal.
 And so the needle barely moves.

 Don't miss out on hiring top female talent.
 Learn from the 3Plus workshop on Executive Search and Diversity Recruitment.

 Bundling gender equality

 To get around this we are doing what women do well.
-We are playing the game, or allowing it to be played around us.
-We started to repackage gender equality to make it more palatable to resistant groups.
+We play the game, or allow it to be played around us.
+We continue to repackage gender equality to make it more palatable to resistant groups.
 And there are many.
-We tried calling gender equality "gender diversity" which also encompasses other sexual orientations.
-Then we worked with general diversity programmes, bundling gender parity with race, religion, physical ability, nationality, educational background etc. Now more recently, it is part of wider Inclusion programmes.
+We call gender equality "gender diversity" which also encompasses other sexual orientations.
+We work with general diversity programmes, bundling gender parity with race, religion, physical ability, nationality, educational background etc. Now more recently, we lump it in with wider inclusion programmes.
 It's a bit like having to persuade kids to eat their greens, by mixing them in with something else.
-Perhaps the thinking is if you don't talk about it - it will happen.
+Perhaps the thinking is if you don't talk about it - it will happen on its own.